glekoz/snippetbox/README.md

 );
 ```

-> Check the repository for any `migrations/` or `schema.sql` files and run them using your preferred migration tool (golang-migrate, goose, etc.).

 ### TLS / HTTPS

 For development you can generate a self-signed certificate (many repos include a `Makefile` target for this):